kparc/kcc/README.md

 type error

- a:1 2 3               /define a int vector
- a[0]:1f               /replace its first element with a float
+ a:1 2 3               /lets start with a nice uniform int vector a[0]:1f               /now, replace its 1st element with a float
- @a                    /ouch, int vector got demoted to composite ` a:`f$a                /explicitly cast composite to float
+ @a                    /whoops, our int vector got demoted to mix ` a:`f$a;@a             /explicit cast to float solves the problem `F
- @a                    /voila, a float vector
-`F

- `i$1981-02-01         /integer representation of dates is puzzling at first -15674
+ `i$1981-02-01         /dates represented as ints look like this:
+-15674

- 15674+1981-02-01      /adding 15674 days solves the mystery: all dates in k are simply offsets from:
+ 15674+1981-02-01      /and they are simply offsets in days from:
 2024-01-01

+ `i$2024-01-01         /so the epoch date itself must be exactly:
+0

  @10                   /a type name of 10
 `i